feathr-ai/feathr/docs/dev_guide/update_python_docs.md

 So using requirements.txt is used.

 In the future, we should simplify the dependencies for user facing APIs.
 But it's hard to do the same for developer-facing APIs.
 We still count on Readthedocs to sipmlify and address the dependency importing issues.

+### How to Edit Contents
+You can edit the rst files to modify the structure and contents of the docs page.

+## Build the documentation html files

+Then rebuild the html files:

+`make clean && make html`

+You will see new html files generated under `_build/html/` directory and you can view `_build/html/index.html` in your browser locally.

+## Re-build the documentation html files
+If you need to re-build the `.rst` files, run the following command to update them:

+In docs directory:

+`sphinx-apidoc -f -o . ../feathr ../*setup*`

+(excluding setup.py files, and some other demo files, test files.)

 ## Upload to Readthedocs.com
 * Login to https://readthedocs.org/dashboard/